Open menu

 • “Combine”.

 In the meantime, when the “Fulltext” mode is enabled, the search focuses on the whole phrase and retrieves far more precise goods.
-“Combine” will unite the results obtained in the first two ways, again leading to many irrelevant products.
+“Combine” will unite the results obtained in the first two ways, again leading to irrelevant search results.

 As a concept, autosuggest is an extremely wholesome option for shoppers.
 In practice, this feature could be a double-edged sword if configured incorrectly.